 A unidirectional stream of packets between a given source and destination—both defined by a network-layer IP address and transport-layer source and destination port numbers.
 Specifically, a flow is identified as the combination of the following seven key fields:

 - Layer 3 protocol type

 - Input logical interface

 For small to medium installations, the freeware version may be all that is needed.
-For larger network and major market installation, one of the lower cost paid versions may be required.
+For larger networks and major market installations, one of the lower-cost paid versions may be required.